zanebrzezinski/github_issues_viewer/readme.md

 Because this is a frontend only project, there is currently no UI to authenticate the API requests to github.
-The access token may be hard-coded in `lib/frontend/util/issues_util` by adding a `data` key to the ajax request as follows
+The access token may be hard-coded in `lib/frontend/util/issues_util` by adding a `data` key to the ajax request as follows:

 ```$.ajax({
   type: "GET",